Growing Japanese Maples: A Guide to Planting and Care

 Other leaf colors include plum, bronze, purple, yellow, pink or vivid red.
 With over 700 cultivars, you'll find a wide variety of leaf shapes and textures, too.

+Its splendor isn't the only thing that makes the Japanese maple a winning choice.
+Despite its tender good looks, this is one hardy tree.
 While fairly easy to cultivate, following a few simple rules and making thoughtful choices when planting will ensure a beautiful and healthy tree suited to nearly any environment.

 While it is certainly possible to start from seed, the genetic variance in these trees mean that seeds from the same tree may result in offspring with markedly different characteristics.
 Propagating from cuttings yields more reliable results.